Streets & Traffic

 Decorative Street Sign Program

-This policy establishes procedures for Homeowner’s Associations and Neighborhood Associations to upgrade standard City traffic poles to more attractive decorative poles to create a unique neighborhood character and identity.
+This policy establishes procedures for Homeowners Associations and Neighborhood Associations to upgrade standard City traffic poles to more attractive, decorative poles, thereby creating a unique neighborhood character and identity.
 HOA neighborhoods must work with the association and gain approval for installation.
-Neighborhoods without an HOA must have approval from at least 51% of the residents that live within the sign upgrade installation boundaries.
+Neighborhoods without an HOA must have approval from at least 51% of residents within the sign upgrade installation boundaries.

 Stormwater Runoff

-The City is required to have a Municipal Separate Storm Sewer System (MS4) permit, granted by the Texas Commission on Environmental Quality, under the Texas Pollutant Discharge Elimination System (TPDES).
+The City is required to have a Municipal Separate Storm Sewer System (MS4) permit issued by the Texas Commission on Environmental Quality (TCEQ) under the Texas Pollutant Discharge Elimination System (TPDES).
 The MS4 Permit regulates discharges from Seabrook’s storm drain system.
 The City is required to comply with the conditions of our permit and report on the permit activities annually.

 Storm Water Management Plan

 The City developed a Storm Water Management Plan for compliance with the MS4 permit.
-The plan describes steps that the City takes to protect water quality and reduce pollutants to the “maximum extent practicable.”
-It satisfies the appropriate requirements of the Clean Water Act and meets state requirements to use all known, available and reasonable methods to prevent and control pollution to waters of the state.
+The plan describes steps the City takes to protect water quality and reduce pollutant discharges to the “maximum extent practicable.”
+It meets the Clean Water Act requirements.
+It meets state requirements to use all known, available, and reasonable methods to prevent and control pollution of the state's waters.
 The plan contains six mandated elements:

 • Public Education, Outreach, and Involvement